hulkdx/findprofessional-frontend-mobile/README.md

 echo JAVA_HOME=\'/Applications/Android Studio.app/Contents/jbr/Contents/Home\' > ios/.env
 ```

-## Improvement idea
+## TODO

+- Implement stripe for iOS
+- Consider using nav-3 when it is stable in CMM (alternatively you can use [nav-2](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-navigation-routing.html))
-- Use [this](https://arkivanov.github.io/Decompose/tips-tricks/composable-viewmodel/#composable-functions-with-viewmodels-with-savedstatehandle) guide if you need SavedStateHandle in ViewModel of Decompose.
+- (if needed) Use [this](https://arkivanov.github.io/Decompose/tips-tricks/composable-viewmodel/#composable-functions-with-viewmodels-with-savedstatehandle) guide if you need SavedStateHandle in ViewModel of Decompose.
-- Use [compose-navigation](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-navigation-routing.html) once its not `experimental` anymore, probably wait for navigation-3 to be stable in KMM